Chocolate Baked Oats Without Banana

 Tips and Tricks

-Keep an eye while baking as the baking time may vary depending on the type and settings of the oven you use.
+Baking Time: Keep an eye on it while baking, as baking time may vary depending on the oven type and settings.

-First, combine the dry ingredients and then stir in the wet ingredients.
-Otherwise, the cocoa powder doesn't mix well and may form lumps.
+Dry Ingredients: First, combine the dry ingredients, and then stir in the wet ingredients.
+Otherwise, the cocoa powder doesn’t mix well and may form lumps.

 FAQ